clandrew/rpimageload/README.md

 Press the button to invert the colors of the image.
 Pressing the button again will return them to normal.

 # How it works
 The demo loads pre-formatted image data, hardcoded in a file.
-The image is set up to be a quarter screen size.
-Then it does a 4x scaled blit to video memory.

 As for the pre-formatted image data, I made a tool called ColorConversion that takes an input image file (e.g., a PNG file) and converts it to the R5G6B5-with-flipped-endianness that the platform expects.
 The included demo images were set up using the tool with these command lines